andre-koga/andre-koga/README.md

 ### Why CS?

-As one of the most flexible and far-reaching majors, CS is the one true tool capable of achieving anything my mind can conceive of.
+As one of the most flexible and far-reaching study areas, CS is the one true tool to achieve anything one can dream of.
+It has one of the lowest entry barriers and one of the biggest potentials for positive world impact, and it is here to stay.

+It is the only tool that can satisfy my neverending urge to create, and it taught me that there's no excuses for lack of perseverance and curiosity.

 As Feynman famously said,